 - 1. Follow the procedure in Before working inside your computer. - 2.
-To remove the cover: - a) Slide the release latch on the back side of your system until it gives a click sound to unlock the side cover [1]. - b) Slide and lift the side cover from the system [2].
+To remove the cover: - a) Loosen the captive screws that secure the cover to the computer [1]. - b) Slide and lift the side cover from the system [2].

 Installing the side cover